GuideMyDentalFly Official

 Should I get a second opinion before implants abroad?

 Always.
 A proper assessment — interactive dental chart, health questionnaire, medical history — gives multiple clinics enough information to provide accurate, personalised quotes.
-MyDentalFly's dental assessment creates a Dental Health Report that you can share with up to 3 clinics for side-by-side comparison.
+MyDentalFly's dental assessment creates a dental package that you can share with up to 3 clinics for side-by-side comparison.
 Different clinics may recommend different approaches based on the same data, and comparing those recommendations is exactly how you make an informed decision.

 Next Steps